 Highlights of our Uluru tours from Alice Springs

 Uluru from Alice Springs FAQs

 The best way to get from Alice Springs to Uluru is on a guided tour like on our Red Centre Explorer as the transportation is already taken care of for you.
 If you have the time and don't mind spending several hours in the car, you can also drive from Alice Springs to Uluru with the journey taking just under 5 hours.
-While it's perfectly safe to drive, if you're not familiar with driving in the outback it's recommended you stay on concrete-paved roads and avoid the gravel/unsealed roads.
+While it's perfectly safe to drive, if you're not familiar with driving in the Outback it's recommended you avoid unsealed roads.